 Although it is still an incredibly rare disease it is one that all dog owners do need to be aware of.
 As vets, it is difficult to give any preventative advice as so little is still known about the cause of the disease.
 However, if you have walked your dog in a muddy, wooded area it would be sensible to wash their paws and legs thoroughly afterwards.

 If you notice any skin sore on your dog which has developed for no reason this should be checked by one of our vets.

-Full time Veterinary Surgeon required to support small animal team in Long Eaton Nottinghamread more
+Exciting job vacancy for a full time RVN to support our small animal team in Long Eatonread more